vivekpandey1222/Documentation/PostgreSQL.md

 keenable=#Alter table  contractor drop column email;
 ALTER TABLE
 ```

+ALTER TABLE: This phrase is used to modify an existing table structure.

+contractor: This is the name of the table from which you want to remove a column.

+DROP COLUMN: This specifies that you want to remove a column from the table.

+email: This is the name of the column that you want to drop.

 **Add a row to a table:** To add a new row (record) to a table, you use the INSERT INTO statement.
 ```
 insert into intern values (106, 'kanha', 'kumar', 14, 'august', 28, 'bihar');